houstonhaynes/AD4SDocs/05 FSharp Antifragile By Design.md

     printfn "%s: %.2f" row.Symbol row.Price
 ```

-This feature embodies the antifragile property of optionality—the ability to exploit favorable opportunities without commitment.
+This feature embodies the antifragile property of optionality, the ability to exploit favorable opportunities without commitment.
 Type providers allow F# programs to adapt to changing data schemas without requiring code changes, creating a system that can respond to data evolution with minimal friction.

 This innovation influenced:
 - **TypeScript**: Declaration files serve a similar purpose